Poikilos/outputinspector/readme.md

 * Install passthrough-outputinspector for use in IDEs (see Usage).

-## Usage
+## How to Use
 Before first use, make sure kate or geany package is installed (run install script again if wasn't when install script ran--it recreates the config based on detecting kate's location if you enter `y` for yes).

+## Planned features
 ### Piping
-You can pipe output from another program to get near-realtime (depending on your OS's implementation of piping) results without using files.
+Pipe output from another program to get near-realtime (depending on your OS's implementation of piping) results without using files.

 To get error output, run: `...
 2>&1 >/dev/null | outputinspector`;